-- select any combination of bus, train, ferry and tram services
+- pick any combination of bus, train, ferry and tram services

-- increase or decrease the maximum walk distance, as well as your walking speed
+- increase or decrease the maximum walking distance, as well as your walking speed

-- select any combination of bus service types—for example regular, express, NightLink or school services
+- choose your bus service types - regular, express, Nightlink or school services

-- select any combination of fare types—for example, standard, prepaid or free services.
+- select fare types - standard, prepaid or free services.

-- To search for a bus timetable, enter the bus route code and select your travel date.
+To search for a bus timetable, enter the bus route number and select your travel date and region.

 - Most buses have a 2- or 3-digit route number.
-Some services have a letter as well, such as a 'P' (prepaid services) or 'N' (NightLink service).
+Some services have a letter as well, such as a 'P' (prepaid services), 'R' (railbus services), or 'N' (Nightlink service).

 - Train and ferry route codes are made up of 4 characters.
 This indicates the origin and destination of the service—for example, train service 'CAIP' starts at Caboolture and ends at Ipswich.